Why Suburban Schools Are Inflating Kids' Grades

 In city public schools, it hardly budged, moving from 3.26 to 3.28.

-“If there were a uniform upward drift, then we would have one problem,” said Michael Hurwitz, senior director at the College Board, who led the research.
+“If there were a uniform upward drift, then we would have one problem,” said Michael Hurwitz, the senior director at the College Board, who led the research.
 “But this drift causes another problem: The variation does seem aligned with wealth in a very troubling way.”

 These findings are troubling, but not surprising, said Richard Weissbourd, the director of the Human Development and Psychology program at the Harvard Graduate School of Education.
 “To be attractive to parents,” private schools in particular, Weissbourd said, “need to be able to tout how many of their students went to selective colleges.
 So they’re incentivized to give better grades.”